-Offer help, support and advice to pre school age children and their families, on a wide range of issues and problems.
-They are based at the Health Centre and are present at the Baby Clinic every Tuesday afternoon.
-They can be reached by telephone on Tel: 219 6139.
+They offer help, support and advice to pre school age children and their families, on a wide range of issues and problems.
+The Health Visitors are no longer based at the practice but they can be contact via a single point of access on 0191 282 3319

 Emily oversees the running of the Practice.
 Comments or suggestions on how we run the Practice are always welcome.

 The GP Clinical Psychologist is available to speak to about your mental health and wellbeing.
 Clinical Psychologists are trained in how to listen, understand and make sense of the way situations affect our quality of life and to explore how to change what we do in order to help us better cope with difficult thoughts and feelings.